Skip to content

 Prerequisites

-• Cloud GRC platform with API access: AuditBoard, Workiva, ServiceNow GRC, LogicGate Risk Cloud, MetricStream, RSA Archer - with COSO 2013 + ISO 31000 + ISO 37301 + ISO 37001 framework support, fraud risk register, control testing workflow, plus deficiency tracking
+• Cloud GRC platform with API access (AuditBoard, Workiva, ServiceNow GRC, LogicGate Risk Cloud, MetricStream, RSA Archer) supporting the COSO 2013, ISO 31000, ISO 37301 and ISO 37001 frameworks, with a fraud risk register, control testing workflow and deficiency tracking

-• ERP audit log access with full transaction-level granularity: SAP S/4HANA (CDHDR + CDPOS change documents, BKPF + BSEG accounting documents), Oracle Fusion Cloud ERP (XLA subledger accounting, GL_JE_HEADERS + GL_JE_LINES journal entries), Workday Financial Management (audit log + journal source data), Microsoft Dynamics 365 Finance (general journal + audit trail), NetSuite (audit trail records), plus IT system audit logs (Active Directory + IAM + privileged access management)
+• ERP audit log access at full transaction-level granularity, covering SAP S/4HANA (CDHDR/CDPOS change documents and BKPF/BSEG accounting documents), Oracle Fusion Cloud ERP (XLA subledger accounting and journal entries), Workday Financial Management, Microsoft Dynamics 365 Finance and NetSuite, plus IT system audit logs from Active Directory, IAM and privileged access management

-• Fraud detection + AML platform: SAS Fraud Management + AML, NICE Actimize Xceed + SAM, FICO Falcon + Siron, Diligent HighBond (formerly Galvanize) - with ML-based anomaly detection, network analysis, link analysis, plus ACFE Fraud Tree taxonomy alignment plus PCAOB AS 2401 evidence templates
+• Fraud detection and AML platform (SAS Fraud Management and AML, NICE Actimize Xceed and SAM, FICO Falcon and Siron, or Diligent HighBond) with ML-based anomaly detection, network and link analysis, ACFE Fraud Tree alignment and PCAOB AS 2401 evidence templates

-• Sanctions + PEP + adverse media screening: Refinitiv World-Check One, LexisNexis Risk Solutions, Dow Jones Risk and Compliance - with sanctions screening, PEP screening, adverse media monitoring, plus beneficial ownership data integrated with KYC + onboarding
+• Sanctions, PEP and adverse-media screening (Refinitiv World-Check One, LexisNexis Risk Solutions, Dow Jones Risk and Compliance) with beneficial ownership data integrated into KYC and onboarding

-• Big-4 audit firm engagement with PCAOB AS 2401 + AS 2110 + AS 2305 + AS 2410 + ISA UK 240 + AICPA AU-C 240 evidence requirements: Deloitte Aura + Cortex, PwC Halo + Aura, EY Helix + Canvas, KPMG Clara + Ignite - with audit-evidence templates plus continuous audit capability plus journal entry surveillance
+• Big-4 audit firm engagement meeting PCAOB AS 2401, AS 2110, AS 2305 and AS 2410, ISA UK 240 and AICPA AU-C 240 evidence requirements, using tools such as Deloitte Aura, PwC Halo, EY Helix and KPMG Clara, with audit-evidence templates, continuous audit capability and journal entry surveillance

-• WORM-compliant archive for jurisdictional retention: US PCAOB AS 1215 7 years for issuer audits, SOX Section 802 records preservation, BSA SAR retention 5 years, UK MLR 2017 5 years from end of business relationship, EU AMLD6 5 years from end of business relationship - Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock
+• WORM-compliant archive meeting jurisdictional retention rules - PCAOB AS 1215 (7 years for issuer audits), SOX Section 802 records preservation, BSA SAR retention (5 years), and UK MLR 2017 and EU AMLD6 (5 years from end of business relationship) - on Amazon S3 Object Lock, Azure Blob Immutable Storage or Google Cloud Storage Bucket Lock

 Infrastructure Contribution

-The Fraud Detection Agent is the most A-intensive agent in the entire catalogue with 7 LLM-driven detection stages.
-The LLM-driven anomaly detection plus journal entry analytics plus phantom vendor identification plus AI-generated fake invoice detection plus round-tripping detection plus aggregate scoring infrastructure is reused by the ICS Monitoring Agent (with PCAOB AS 2201 + AS 2110 evidence), the SOX-Compliance Agent (with PCAOB AS 2401 management override testing), the Contract Compliance Agent (with PCAOB AS 2410 related-party disclosure), plus the Vendor Master Agent (with related-party transaction identification + beneficial ownership lookups).
-The segregation of duties analysis engine (P2P + O2C + R2R conflict detection) is reusable across all approval-touching agents.
-The third-party due diligence engine under UK Bribery Act Section 7 + FCPA + ISO 37001 is the deterministic pattern for all vendor + customer onboarding agents.
-The AML/BSA threshold detection under FinCEN + UK NCA + EU AMLA harmonised rules is the framework for all payment + treasury agents.
-Builds Decision Logging and Audit Trail used by the Decision Layer for traceability and challengeability of every decision.
-Cross-feed to: ICS Monitoring Agent (with PCAOB AS 2201 + AS 2110 + AS 2401 evidence + management override testing + journal entry surveillance), SOX-Compliance Agent (with material weakness + significant deficiency disclosures), Contract Compliance Agent (with PCAOB AS 2410 contract completeness + related-party detection), ESG-Reporting Agent (with CSRD ESRS G1-3 + G1-4 disclosure data), Investor Relations Agent (with Section 302 + 906 certifications + Item 9A disclosures), Annual-Statement Agent (with Form 10-K + 10-Q fraud disclosure preparation), and Internal Audit Agent (with IIA Standards 2024 risk-based fraud audit planning).
-Consumes from: All transactional Finance agents (with control activity execution evidence), Procurement Agent (with three-way match + segregation evidence + vendor master data), Treasury Agent (with payment authorisation + bank reconciliation evidence + AML threshold monitoring), HR Agent (with payroll + access provisioning + expense report data), Tax Agent (with tax provision + uncertain tax position evidence), and Close Orchestration Agent (with month-end close + journal entry approval evidence under AS 2401 management override testing).
+The Fraud Detection Agent is the most LLM-intensive in the catalogue, with seven detection stages.
+Its anomaly detection, journal entry analytics, phantom vendor identification, AI-generated fake invoice detection, round-tripping detection and aggregate scoring infrastructure is reused by the ICS Monitoring Agent (for AS 2201 and AS 2110 evidence), the SOX-Compliance Agent (for AS 2401 management override testing), the Contract Compliance Agent (for AS 2410 related-party disclosure) and the Vendor Master Agent (for related-party identification and beneficial ownership lookups).
+The segregation-of-duties engine, covering procure-to-pay, order-to-cash and record-to-report conflicts, is reusable across all approval-touching agents.
+The third-party due diligence engine under the UK Bribery Act Section 7, FCPA and ISO 37001 is the deterministic pattern for vendor and customer onboarding agents, and the AML/BSA threshold detection under FinCEN, UK NCA and EU AMLA rules is the framework for payment and treasury agents.
+The agent builds the Decision Logging and Audit Trail that the Decision Layer uses for traceability and challengeability of every decision.
+It cross-feeds the ICS Monitoring Agent (management override testing and journal entry surveillance), the SOX-Compliance Agent (material weakness and significant deficiency disclosures), the Contract Compliance Agent (contract completeness and related-party detection), the ESG-Reporting Agent (CSRD ESRS G1 disclosure data), the Investor Relations Agent (Section 302 and 906 certifications and Item 9A disclosures), the Annual-Statement Agent (Form 10-K and 10-Q fraud disclosure) and the Internal Audit Agent (IIA Standards 2024 risk-based fraud audit planning).
+It consumes from all transactional Finance agents (control activity execution evidence), the Procurement Agent (three-way match, segregation evidence and vendor master data), the Treasury Agent (payment authorisation, bank reconciliation and AML threshold monitoring), the HR Agent (payroll, access provisioning and expense report data), the Tax Agent (tax provision and uncertain tax position evidence) and the Close Orchestration Agent (month-end close and journal entry approval evidence under AS 2401 management override testing).

 What this assessment contains: 9 slides for your leadership team